Spring-a-Ding-Fling: Plot

 Jay (Ed O'Neill) and Gloria (Sofía Vergara) have to babysit Lily (Aubrey Anderson-Emmons) since Mitch is at work and Cam at the school's spring dance.
 Lily breaks Gloria's phone by accident but when she is asked who did it, she blames Joe, Jay and Gloria's son.
 Jay and Gloria do not believe her and try to make her confess the truth with not much success.
 Lily also knocks over her baby powder but covers her tracks by claiming that Joe can walk and faking his footsteps.
 Jay and Gloria still don't believe Lily but lucky for her, he does know how to walk and she is exonerated (though she later tries to put on the shoes covered with baby powder on Joe, but the shoes are put on the wrong feet; when confronted by Mitchell, Cam, Jay and Gloria, she still claims she is innocent).

 Phil has to host the realtor's banquet and asks Haley (Sarah Hyland) to escort him since Claire has to chaperone Alex and Luke.
 Haley is texting during Phil's performance, something that distracts him and makes him fall off the stage and hurt his foot.
-Phil is disappointed at Haley because she was apparently not paying attention to him while performing, but when he wins the big award of the night, Haley accepts it for him because he can not walk.
+Phil is disappointed at Haley because she was apparently not paying attention to him while performing, but when he wins the big award of the night, Haley accepts it for him because he cannot walk.
 Haley then finishes Phil's performance, relying on her memory of his rehearsals at home, which moves Phil and makes him proud.